botkop/numsca/README.md

 res15: botkop.numsca.Tensor = [6.00,  7.00,  8.00]
 ```
 Mixed range/integer indexing.
 Note that integers are implicitly translated to ranges,
-and this differs from python.
+and this differs from Python.
 ```scala
 scala> tb(1, 0 :> -1)
 res1: botkop.numsca.Tensor = [3.00,  4.00]